 Industries in Malaysia are mainly located in over 500 industrial estates or parks and18 Free Industrial Zones (FIZs) developed throughout the country.
 New sites, fully equipped with infrastructure facilities such as roads, electricity and water supplies, and telecommunications, are continuously being developed by state governments as well as private developers to meet demand.

 FIZs are export processing zones which have been developed to cater to the needs of export-oriented industries.
 Companies in FIZs are allowed duty free imports of raw materials, components, parts, machinery and equipment directly required in the manufacturing process.
-In areas where FIZs are not available, companies can set up Licensed Manufacturing Warehouses (LMWs) which are accorded facilities similar to those enjoyed by establishments in FIZs.
+In areas where FIZs are not available, companies can set up Licenced Manufacturing Warehouses (LMWs) which are accorded facilities similar to those enjoyed by establishments in FIZs.

 Specialised parks have been developed in Malaysia to cater to the needs of specific industries.
 Examples of these parks are the Technology Park Malaysia in Bukit Jalil, Kuala Lumpur and the Kulim Hi-Tech Park in the northern state of Kedah which cater to technology-intensive industries and R&D activities.
 TPM is among the world's most advanced and comprehensive centres for R&D by knowledge based industries.